tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/产品简介/基本概念/主题分区_intl_en.md

 ## Overview

-Partition is the smallest read/write unit of Cloud Log Service (CLS).
+Partition is the smallest read/write unit of CLS.
 A log topic can be divided into several partitions and must have at least one partition.
 CLS uses the value range of MD5 as the valid range and controls the overall throughput performance by merging or splitting partitions.
 A log topic supports up to 50 partitions.
 We recommend that you use and work with topic partitions rationally to prevent waste of resources.

 Basic attributes of a partition: